Activities and Games

 - Grades: 1–2, 3–5, 6–8, 9–12

-“Challenging the Space Frontier” offers students the chance to learn the historical impact of space exploration through a time line, quizzes, and various reading and writing activities.
+“Challenging the Space Frontier” offers students the chance to learn the historical impact of space exploration with the help of a timeline and various reading and writing activities.

-- Starting with a time line, students first learn the history of space travel, including 25 space firsts and three pivotal space missions — Friendship 7, Apollo 11, and STS-7.
+- Students learn the history of space travel, including 25 Space Firsts and three pivotal space missions — Friendship 7, Apollo 11, and STS-7.

-- Students will also get to meet several heroes of space travel while browsing the time line: astronauts Buzz Aldrin on Apollo 11, Sally Ride (the first American woman in space) on STS-7, and Mae Jemison (the first black female astronaut).
+- Students will also get to meet several heroes of space travel while browsing the timeline: astronauts Buzz Aldrin on Apollo 11; Sally Ride (the first American woman in space) on STS-7; and Mae Jemison (the first black female astronaut) on Endeavour.

-- Then, using the Tom Snyder ® Productions' Timeliner, students can Make Your Own Timeline of important dates and photos of space exploration, building on what they’ve just learned.
+- Then students can build their own timelines of important dates and photos of space exploration, building on what they’ve just learned.

 Plus, students can:

-- Browse compelling Photos of NASA Tools & Toys and fun Photos of Animals in Space
+- Browse compelling Photos of NASA Tools and Toys and fun Photos of Animals in Space

 - Read The Moon and the Sun Research Starter, which offers recommended resources to further study space travel